kera-cudmore/Boutique-Ado/README.md

 ### Content

+The content required for the site was provided as part of the lesson materials by the Code Institute.

 ### Media

 A link to download the product images was provided by the Code Institute, who sourced the material from [kaggle](https://www.kaggle.com/).